Ph.D. - Civil Engineering

 - Any declared outside minors require representation, either among the first 3 members of the committee or by additional appointments to the committee.

 - The Dean of the Graduate School appoints a member of the graduate faculty to serve on doctoral general and final examination committees (aka Dean's Representative).
-The name and contact information of this Dean's Rep will be advised to the CEE Graduate Secretary who will forward the email to both the student and the student's advisor.
+The name and contact information of this Dean's Rep will be advised to the CEE Graduate Program Coordinator who will forward the email to both the student and the student's advisor.
 The student is then responsible for contacting the Dean's Rep.

 - All committee members must be Full, Associate, Affiliate members of Graduate Faculty or administratively approved to serve on the committee.